 - Towing for plankton & identifying plankton

 - Monitoring water clarity

-Cost: $25 per person.
-(We are commited to educating as broad an audience as possible through these on-lake trips.
+Cost: $30 per person.
+We are committed to educating as broad of an audience as possible through these on-lake trips, but still need to cover the cost of fuel and personnel time.
 Thus, a limited number of scholarships are available for those with financial constraints.
-Please contact Ashley Eaton to inquire about this option if interested.)
+Please contact Caroline Blake to inquire about this option if interested.